Copyright © 2010 Stephanie Golden

 Lifestyle changes can help memory and protect your brain

-Weill Medical College Center for Women’s Healthcare Women’s Health Advisor, December
+Weill Medical College Center for Women’s Healthcare Women’s Health Advisor, December 2002

 You already know that poor diet and lack of exercise increase your risk for heart disease and diabetes.
 But were you aware that lifestyle also affects memory?

 “Senior moments” such as forgetting where your car is parked are fairly common, says

 Elisa Lottor, N.D., Ph.D., a nutritionist and naturopathic physician in California.

 About 40 percent of people 65 and over have age-

 Since several factors may contribute to memory problems, Dr. Lottor recommends a

 holistic approach.
 Her book Female and Forgetful offers a six-